oconnor0/dawn-of-dice/backgrounds/swashbuckler.md

 While unarmored, add GRIT to your DEF.

+Precision [Broadsword, Backsword, or Rapier].

-Spend GRIT: Once per round, when hit by a melee attack you may Parry.
-(Parry forces the attacking enemy to reroll the attack roll.
-Up to one time.)
+Spend GRIT: Once per round, when hit by a melee attack, you may Parry.

 Talents:
   - Benefits at each tier: